ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 root@fe61560d0cc4:/# export PYTHONPATH=/home
 root@fe61560d0cc4:/# cd /home
 ```
-As the startPythonEnv is mounting the local `itg-tests` folder to the `/home` folder inside the docher container, we can access all the integration tests, and execute them now...
+As the startPythonEnv is mounting the local `itg-tests` folder to the `/home` folder inside the docker container, we can access all the integration tests, and execute them ...

 ## How to proof the event sourcing